Sathet/3D_Design/Pressure Ruby Luminescence/Project Description.md

 The Pressure Ruby Luminescence on [ID24 Beamline](https://www.esrf.fr/home/UsersAndScience/Experiments/MEx/ID24.html) is old, and doesn't offer enough flexibility when it comes to measuring pressure.
 Moreover, it's difficult and time-consuming to align the laser and the camera.
 Therefor, we could buy a PRL on the market.
 However, this is very expensive (~€30,000).
 The aim is to design one ourselves, using Thorlabs parts (a supplier of optical equipment) to save money.
 As a PRL is mainly an optical system, lenght travel by light aren't a problem.
 So we can arrange to have certain elements in a certain advantageous position.
 The beamline are quite full of experimental equipment.
 The space occupied by a device is a critical factor.

+It is necessary to be able to move quickly from optical visualisation of the sample (microscope) to pressure measurement (laser/spectrometer).

+#  Design

+With these criteria, we imagine a device with a folding mirror, enabling to switched quickly from microscope to PRL position.